 If you believe your teen may be using inhalants, signs and symptoms may include:

 - Lack of coordination

 If your teen has a huffing addiction, you should immediately seek treatment for inhalant abuse.
 Addiction is not a choice — your teen may not know how to stop using inhalants.
 In this situation, treatment is often the only way back to wellness.
 Too many times, families do not want to believe that their child’s problem is severe enough to merit rehab and has delayed seeking help.

 At Next Generation Village, we work with teens who suffer from drug and alcohol addiction and also any co-occurring mental health disorders that often coexist with substance abuse disorder.
 Our expert therapists, doctors, nurses, and mental health technicians work together to help your teen heal holistically and find recovery that lasts.

 Our Florida rehab center is a restful place for teens to recover from addiction.
-Teens can relax or do yoga on our green lawn, play friendly games of basketball with their peers on our brand new courts, or sit and write in their journal as they look over our beautiful lake.
+Teens can relax on our green lawn, play friendly games of basketball with their peers on our courts, or sit and write in their journal as they look over our beautiful lake.
 Next Generation Village is the perfect place for teens to find healing, hope, and recovery from addiction.

 If your child is dealing with addiction, call and speak with one of our experienced, compassionate addiction advisors.
 There is no cost and no obligation associated with calling.
 We are here for you — take the first step towards healing by getting in touch.